reiame/basic-coding-collection/README.md

 # basic-coding-collection
 Some of the university homework.
+Some leetcode practices are also included.